elgwhoppo/lanpartysign/README.md

 The Python Script
 =================
-The script does all the heavy lifting of the sign and runs on the Raspberry Pi.
+The Python script does all the heavy lifting of the sign and runs on the Raspberry Pi.
 It creates the precisely-timed pulses required for multiplexing the digits, as well as gathering the data displayed on the sign.

 The speed at which values are fetched by adjusting “fetchrate”, and the sign’s refresh rate can be adjusted using the “pulsewidth” value.
 A small amount of number crunching is done to create how long a segment or digit should stay on or off for the multiplexing.

-The rest of the script is heavily derived from Rototron’s terrific 7 Segment LED tutorial.
+The rest of the Python script is heavily derived from Rototron’s terrific 7 Segment LED tutorial.
 I would suggest viewing that as it’s a great explanation of using PWM to multiplex LED’s.

 http://www.rototron.info/7-segment-led-tutorial-for-raspberry-pi/